 - Special Damages – What Expenses And Losses Could I Claim For?

-- No Win No Fee Barbed Wire / Razor Wire Personal Injury Claims
+- No Win No Fee Barbed Wire Injury Claims Explained

 - Learn More About Barbed Wire Injuries And Claims

 When you are in a public space, you are owed a duty of care by the party in control of that space.
 This duty is set out under the Occupiers’ Liability Act 1957.
 Per their duty of care, they must take steps to ensure your reasonable safety while you are using that public space for its intended purpose.
 For example, they should be performing regular maintenance checks and risk assessments.

 Additionally, section 164 of the Highways Act 1980 states that any barbed wire used on land next to a public highway must not cause a danger or nuisance to anybody or any animals that may use the highway.
 Any fencing using this type of material at a height that is less than 2.4 metres high would be considered a ‘nuisance’.
 As such, a local authority has the right to issue a notice.
 This could call for the removal of the offending barbed wire fencing.

 To be eligible to make a personal injury claim for barbed wire cuts, you will need to prove:

 - You were owed a duty of care.

 - This duty was breached.